adamkr13/Boats-4-U/README.md

 Send the **Get** request in Postman for the URL https://localhost:44327/api/Reservation/GetByRenterId/ID

-- Where ID is the integer ID of the desired Driver.
+- Where ID is the integer ID of the desired Renter.

 ![Get Reservation By Renter ID](/Images/GetResbyRenter.JPG)